 Jim spent two years as a reporter at The Oregonian, one of those years as a police reporter operating from a press room in what was then Central Precinct.
 He transmitted his stories to The Oregonian offices via teletype.
 After two years as a reporter he resigned, drove his VW bug to Acapulco, and returned two months later to search for another job, which he resolved by becoming an investigator in a District Attorney’s office.
 After five years there he moved on to a position as an investigator in the Oregon Attorney General’s office, where he spent another five years.
 Seeking some form of self-employment, he trained to become a polygraph examiner and began a career that would span about 40 years, primarily working for criminal defense attorneys.

 Being self-employed provided an opportunity to expand his interest in writing fiction.
 “The Spy’s Demise” was his first published novel.
 He has continued writing and released his most recent work in December, 2018.
 Since then he has published two additional novels, available free on this web site, one as an audio book and the other in digital format (click on “Books” in the menu to access titles).
 Jim is now fully retired from polygraph.
 During that career he interviewed several thousand people suspected or accused of crimes, including over one hundred murder cases.
-He conducted tests inside nearly every jail in Oregon, as well as every State corrections facility up to an including maximum security.
+He conducted tests inside nearly every jail in Oregon, as well as every State corrections facility, including maximum security.
 His fiction writing has naturally inclined toward crime fiction.

 He has also written one non-fiction memoir, “Confessions of a Lie Detector,” which is out of print but remains available as a Kindle ebook from Amazon.